This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Unilever Group (NYSE:UL)

 Unilever's Share of Global Skin & Hair Care Market: More than 80% of Unilever's sales in the emerging markets come from its personal care and home care businesses.
-We estimate that Unilever's Skin Care & Hair Care Market Share gradually increased from 10% in 2008 to 12.6% in 2013, before declining to 10.5% in 2014.
-We expect Unilever's Skin Care & Hair Care Market Share to reach 14% by the end of our forecast period.
-There will be a more than 10% downside in our valuation for the company if the market share declines to 7%.
+We estimate that Unilever's Skin Care & Hair Care Market Share gradually increased from 11% in 2008 to 13% in 2013, before declining to 11% in 2014.
+We expect Unilever's Skin Care & Hair Care Market Share to cross 12% by the end of our forecast period.
+There will be a more than 20% upside in our valuation for the company if the market share crosses 20% by 2022.

-Unilever's Market Share of Grocery: Unilever's share of the grocery market(that includes savory, dressing and spread products) declined from 69% in 2008 to 51% in 2014 due to poor performance in the highly competitive European market.
+Unilever's Market Share of Grocery: Unilever's share of the grocery market(that includes savory, dressing and spread products) declined from 69% in 2008 to 41% in 2014 due to poor performance in the highly competitive European market.
 The decline in market share was also heavily impacted by the gradual sale of food brands owned by Unilever between 2008 and 2014.
 We expect Unilever's market share to decline slightly in the medium term while it continues divesting its foods business.
 Thereafter, we expect its market share to stabilize as Unilever's stronghold in the emerging markets partially offsets the increasing competition.
-There could be a more than 10% downside to our price estimate if Unilever's grocery market share declined to 25% by continuing divestment of its food brands.
+There could be a more than 10% downside to our price estimate if Unilever's grocery market share declined to 15% by 2022 due to continued divestment of its food brands.

 Unilever N.V.
 (NYSE: UN) is a public limited company registered in the Netherlands.
 The company's shares are and depositary receipts for shares are listed on the Euronext Amsterdam and New York Stock Exchange.